smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

 If Hmp-Ack-Nack-Packet has IS-LOOP-ACK flag, it is processed as specified in 'Uni-cast processing' section above; Hmp-Loop-Ack packet is never sent using 'Guaranteed uni-cast' delivery.
 Processing at the target node (regardless of node type) consists of passing PAYLOAD to the upper-layer protocol.

-Hmp-Ack-Nack-Packet without IS-LOOP-ACK flag and without IS-NACK flag, is generated as a response to an incoming Hmp-Unicast-Data-Packet with GUARANTEED-DELIVERY flag, or in response to a packet with IS-LOCAL-ECHO flag (TODO: anything else?).
+Hmp-Ack-Nack-Packet without IS-LOOP-ACK flag and without IS-NACK flag, is generated as a response to an incoming Hmp-Unicast-Data-Packet with ACKNOWLEDGED-DELIVERY flag, or in response to a packet with IS-LOCAL-ECHO flag (TODO: anything else?).
 It is not retransmitted, but taken as an acknowledgement that the packet has been received.

 In addition, Hmp-Ack-Nack-Packet without IS-LOOP-ACK flag and without IS-NACK flag, MAY be generated by receiver in an "unsolicited" manner, i.e. even if ACK has not been requested, to indicate that received packet has number of errors which is considered to be "too high" for the underlying PHY level.
 Such an ACK packet (as well as any other ACK packet with high NUMBER-OF-ERRORS) SHOULD lead to adjustments on sending side (for example, it MAY lead to increase in trasmission power).
 Another case for "unsolicited" ACK is for Retransmission Device, when NUMBER-OF-ERRORS becomes "too low" after being substantially higher, to indicate that the other side is allowed to lower transmission power.
 In any case, whenever Retransmission Device sends an "unsolicited" ACK to non-transmitting Device , it SHOULD make sure (from upper-layer protocols) that receiving non-transmitting Device is expected to have it's transciever on.

-Hmp-Ack-Nack-Packet without IS-LOOP-ACK flag and with IS-NACK flag, is generated as a response to a "partially correct" packet (regardless of type and GUARANTEED-DELIVERY flag); in this case, it's ACK-CHECKSUM represents only HEADER-CHECKSUM of the original packet.
+Hmp-Ack-Nack-Packet without IS-LOOP-ACK flag and with IS-NACK flag, is generated as a response to a "partially correct" packet (regardless of type and ACKNOWLEDGED-DELIVERY flag); in this case, it's ACK-CHECKSUM represents only HEADER-CHECKSUM of the original packet.
 Such Hmp-Ack-Nack-Packet is not retransmitted itself, but is taken as an indication to perform quick retransmit of the last packet sent.

 Type of HMP packet
 ^^^^^^^^^^^^^^^^^^^